-The Province of Ontario has fully funded source protection planning, including capacity building at each conservation authority, and completion of the technical documents required to contribute to the completion of the Assessment Reports and Source Protection Plans.
+The Province of Ontario continue to support source protection planning at each conservation authority, completion of technical documents, and the process to update assessment reports and source protection plans.
 The Grand River Conservation Authority has responsibility for fiscal management with parties undertaking tasks in the Lake Erie Source Protection Region.
 Where a municipality has taken the lead for specific tasks, a Memorandum of Agreement between the Grand River Conservation Authority and the municipality was required, setting out the legal and financial obligations, technical deliverables and schedules.

-Financial assistance has been made available to those whose activities and properties may be affected by the implementation of the Source Protection Plan through section 97 of the Clean Water Act, 2006 which established the Ontario Drinking Water Stewardship

-Program.
-The program also provides for outreach and education programs to raise awareness of the importance and opportunities for individuals to take actions to protect sources of drinking water.
+Financial assistance has been made available between 2008 and 2013 to those whose activities and properties may be affected by the implementation of the Source Protection Plan through section 97 of the Clean Water Act, 2006 which established the Ontario Drinking Water Stewardship Program.
+The program also provided for outreach and education programs to raise awareness of the importance and opportunities for individuals to take actions to protect sources of drinking water.
 O.Reg.287/07 further clarifies the details of the Ontario Drinking Water Stewardship Program.

-The Ontario Drinking Water Stewardship Program, funded by the Ministry of the Environment and Climate Change, has been directing grants to landowners within close proximity to municipal wells or surface water intakes.
-Such funding allows them to undertake projects that reduce existing potential contamination sources, and supports communications and outreach efforts to persons and businesses within these areas.
+The Ontario Drinking Water Stewardship Program, funded by the Ministry of the Environment, Conservation and Parks, has directed grants to landowners within close proximity to municipal wells or surface water intakes.
+Such funding allowed them to undertake projects that reduce existing potential contamination sources, and supported communications and outreach efforts to persons and businesses within these areas.
 For the first three years (2008-2010), the program's grant funding was concentrated on undertaking early actions close to municipal drinking water systems, in advance of approved Source Protection Plans.
 In 2010-2013, the program prioritized funding of voluntary projects that address significant threats identified in Assessment Reports prepared under the Clean Water Act, 2006.
-The Lake Erie Region Source Protection Committee requests that the Province continues to fund the Ontario Drinking Water Stewardship Program beyond 2013 to provide financial assistance to property owners affected by new policies and risk reduction strategies that may result from approved Source Protection Plans.
+The Lake Erie Region Source Protection Committee and the Joint Advisory Committee (JAC) have requested that the Province fund the program beyond 2014.
+JAC continues to encourage the Province to reestablish and rejuvenate the stewardship program to support local source protection plan implementation efforts.